Hugh Meyler: South Africa

 Meyler left Taunton to serve in the Second Boer War, enlisting with the Imperial Yeomanry and serving with the Rhodesian Field Force in 1899 and early 1900.
 While in the field, he was commissioned into a regular army unit as a second lieutenant in the Middlesex Regiment on 5 May 1900, and served in the 2nd battalion of that regiment, where he was promoted to lieutenant on 29 March 1901.
 He took part in operations east of Pretoria in the Transvaal during Summer 1900, and later served with Mounted Infantry in the Orange River Colony.
 After the end of the war in June 1902, he left Cape Town for the United Kingdom four months later on the SS Orient.
 For his service, he was awarded the Queen's South Africa Medal, the King's South Africa Medal, and the Union of South Africa Commemoration Medal.
-He resigned his commission in the regular army in 1903, and joined the reserve of officers, and then resigned from the reserve in 1911.
+He resigned his commission in the regular army in February 1903, and joined the reserve of officers, and then resigned from the reserve in 1911.
 He provided the British army with intelligence services during the Natal Rebellion in 1906, but his application for the Natal Native Rebellion Medal was declined.

 He married the daughter of Major General Alexander Lyon Emerson, and returned to South Africa to become a lawyer in Natal.
 He campaigned for the Colony of Natal to join the Union of South Africa, and was elected as a Unionist member of the House of Assembly in the first Parliament of South Africa in 1910, defeating Frederick Robert Moor, Prime Minister of Natal.